Rico Abreu: Camping World Truck Series

 During the 2015 season, Abreu made his Camping World Truck Series debut in the Lucas Oil 150 at Phoenix International Raceway, driving the No. 31 Chevrolet Silverado for NTS Motorsports.
 In 2016, he signed a full-time drive for ThorSport Racing, replacing Johnny Sauter who left for GMS Racing.

 Abreu almost won his first career NCWTS race at Texas on June 10.
 He was within a car length of race leader William Byron with 2 laps to go, but scraped the wall and ended up cutting a tire, all but riding the wall for the last lap and a half.
 He still ended up finishing a career-best 9th place.

 On January 11, 2017, it was reported that Abreu will not return to ThorSport Racing due to sponsorship issues.
 However, he returned to the team for a one-off at Eldora.

 Personal life

-Born to a Portuguese father and Italian mother, he currently lives in Rutherford, California.
+Born to a Portuguese father and Italian mother, Abreu currently lives in Rutherford, California.
 His father, David, is a vineyard manager.
 He also has a brother and a sister.
 Among Abreu's hobbies is fishing.

+In January 2023, Abreu announced his engagement to Meagan Droud after a ten-year relationship.
+The couple married in February 2024.

 Abreu is tall and weighs 95 lb.
 He was born with achondroplasia, a genetic disorder that is the most common cause of dwarfism.
 Due to his short stature, he needs special modifications to the cockpit area of his race cars, such as foot blocks to help him reach the throttle.
 The car is also modified for Abreu, such as the pedals and the steering column being lengthened, with the powertrain and a-frame moved 6 in.
 For stock cars, the steering column, pedals, and switches are moved, while the remainder of the cockpit remains the same.